dmarts05/clouding-server-manager/README.md

     or
     ```bash
     poetry run clouding-sm --help
     ```
     This will display the help message and show you how to use the script.

+## Installation as a PyPI package
+This is an alternative installation method that uses pip to install the package from PyPI.
+It might not work as expected, so it is recommended to use the Poetry installation method instead.
+To set up the project, follow these steps:
+1. Install the package using pip:
+    ```bash
+    pip install clouding-server-manager
+    ```
+2. Configure the environment variable with `export` or by adding them to your `.bashrc` or `.zshrc` file:
+    ```bash
+    export CLOUDING_API_KEY="YOUR API KEY"
+    ```
+    You can find your Clouding API key in the API section of your Clouding account (as of now you need access to the beta version of the Clouding API).
+As an alternative, you can use --api-key or -k to specify your API key when running the script.
+2. Run the script:
+    ```bash
+    clouding-sm --help
+    ```
+    This will display the help message and show you how to use the script.